znicolaou/ratematrix/README.md

   ```
   -----------
 # Examples
-To find the sparse elements for the minimal mechanisms/h2o2.cti file with five hydrogen atoms, five oxygen atoms, and five argon atoms, with default temperature and pressure run
+To find the sparse elements for the minimal mechanisms/h2o2.cti file with 7 oxygen atoms, 14 hydrogen atoms, and 5 argon atoms, with default temperature and pressure run
-`./ratematrix.py --filebase data/test --atoms 5 5 5`
+`./ratematrix.py --filebase data/h2o2test --atoms 7 14 5`